Alexiserist/primeng-buddhist-datepicker/projects/primeng-buddhist-datepicker/README.md

 ## 🧪 Import Modules Into Component
 ```
-import { DatePickerModule } from 'primeng-buddhist-year-datepicker';
+import { CalendarModule } from 'primeng-buddhist-datepicker';
 ```